GeorgeWeb/syclref/_api-docs/queue.h/cl%253A%253Asycl%253A%253Aqueue/functions/queue/index.md

   * device_selector selector

+   Context in which the queue will be created.
 Used to get a device from the context

   * property_list propList

-   List of queue properties
+   Context in which the queue will be created.
+Used to get a device from the context List of queue properties

-   **Returns:** The device selector  is called by the constructor to get the device to construct the queue. device_selector::select_device()
+   **Returns:** The device selector device_selector::select_device() is called by the constructor to get the device to construct the queue. syclContextContext in which the queue will be created. selectorUsed to get a device from the context propListList of queue properties

 ---